rwxrob/cozy/text/en/cozy.md

-use and administer a coworking community
+join and administer a real-time, collaborative community

-The {{aka}} command can be used to join, participate in, and manage an online coworking community.
+The {{aka}} command is the primary tool for creating a collaborative online community (think "coworking") and interacting with it in real-time.

 * `who`  - output short summary about a person suitable for all Twitch chat to see
 * `stat` - give the over time statistics about a community member